 It is possible that this material moved downslope from a location probably not far above and became sorted through the movement.
 The stones do appear to be roughly sorted by size, with the larger stones (7508) settling on the downhill, western side, and the smaller stones collecting behind them.
 Further uphill there are fewer and fewer stones, so that 7507 is largely stone-free soil.
 The way that the stone and flakes merge with the ploughsoil suggests that the stone deposit built-up as the lynchet was formed.
 The depth of the stone deposit as seen in TP37 shows that it is as deep as the lynchet is high and it must be an integral part of that feature.
 The stone deposit does not act as a general revetment to the lynchet as most of the lynchet edge does not have this stone.
 It is possible that Iron Age ploughing repeatedly crossed a deposit of stone and axe debris, successively disturbing it and sending stone moving downhill, until the original deposit was entirely eroded away, and all the material had collected on the edge of the lynchet.
-This interpretation implies that none of the areas of scree.
+This interpretation implies that none of the material is in situ and that in situ Neolithic deposits are extremely unlikely in this field beyond the areas of scree.
 However, it is not clear that this process would have created such a dense concentration of stone throughout the whole depth of the lynchet, and understanding of how this deposit formed remains inconclusive.